embedded-software-laboratory/mlf-for-ards-classification/readme.md

 The recommended way to setup the development environment for this project is the devcontainer setup.
 Although conda environments were used for earlier version the environment.yml is not updated any more.

 #### Devcontainer
 In order for the dev container to work you need to have docker installed.
-A guide on how to install docker can be found [here] ("https://docs.docker.com/desktop/").
+A guide on how to install docker can be found [here]("https://docs.docker.com/desktop").
 After docker is installed you need to have a personal access token which you can use to download the needed docker image.
 The process is described [here](#creating-access-tokens).
 Watch out to set the correct scopes.
 Then follow the next steps:
 * Open the terminal on your local machine
 * Type "docker login registry.git-ce.rwth-aachen.de" and then login with your git-ce username and access token.

 For VS-Code:
-* Install the devcontainer plugin [here]("vscode:extension/ms-vscode-remote.remote-containers").
+* Install the devcontainer plugin here: "vscode:extension/ms-vscode-remote.remote-containers".
 * Open the folder containing the repository
 * Press "Ctrl+Shift+P" and select "Dev Containers: Rebuild and Reopen in Container"
 * Wait for the image to Download (This may take some time)